isomerpages/pmo-nccs/media/speeches/_posts/2018-07-11-opening-address-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-opening-ceremony-of-the-asia-pacific-climate-week-11-july-2018.md

 **Collaboration at All Levels**

-This brings me to my ***second point***, collaboration.
+This brings me to my <u>second</u> point, collaboration.
 As I have highlighted earlier, our response to climate change must be a global response.
 To realise the Paris Agreement and galvanise the investments required, all stakeholders at the national, regional and global levels must engage one another, cement partnerships, and collaborate climate action.

 This is the crux of the Talanoa Dialogue, which aims to mobilise climate action through inclusive conversation.
 Singapore is doing our part to mobilise action and collaboration at all levels.